JordanMartinez/pure-conf-talk/slides/presentation.md

 ## Outcomes

-- Why and when people use monad transformers?
+- Why use monad transformers?
-- How do I use monad transformers?
+- When?
+- How?

 ---